kubernetes-retired/kubefed/docs/userguide.md

 ## Local Value Retention

-In most cases, the federation sync controller will overwrite any changes made to resources it manages in member clusters.
+In most cases, the kubefed sync controller will overwrite any changes made to resources it manages in member clusters.
 The exceptions appear in the following table.
 Where retention is conditional, an explanation will be provided in a subsequent section.